CraftCountry/modelead/README.md

 There are still nice places on the map to explore...

 # Armor
-When you finally have Whish Armor, it's time to make some decent armor from it
+When you finally have Whish Armor, it's time to make some decent armor from it.
+A full set can be produced: helmet, chestplate, leggings and boots.